 Students usually make such proposals any time after the beginning of the second semester of the sophomore year.
 This proposal must outline a complete plan of study over the time remaining until the granting of a degree.
 Study plans may include any of the traditional elements from a standard B.A. or B.S. degree program.
 Students must complete all College of Arts and Sciences requirements, including the language requirement, as part of degree completion.
 All subsequent changes in the study plan or the senior thesis/capstone must be submitted in writing and approved by the committee of faculty (including the associate provost for curriculum).

-Once a study plan is approved, it supplants usual degree requirements, and, when completed leads to the conferral of the B.A. degree with Special Honors.
+Once a study plan is approved, it supplants usual degree requirements, and, when completed leads to the conferral of the B.A. degree.